-The Qur’an encourages an egalitarian nature in marriage and counsels compassion and tolerance not only within marriage, but also in divorce.
-It forbids men to leave their wives without notice or harm them at any time during their relationship.
+The Qur’an encourages an egalitarian nature in marriage and counsels compassion and tolerance within marriage and divorce.
+It forbids men to leave their wives without notice or from harming them at any time.
 Furthermore, the Qur’an encourages couples to reconcile their problems without violence, and, if the couple is still unhappy, they should depart on equal and peaceful terms.
 In pre-Islamic times, women had no rights in marriage, but, when the Qur’an decreed that a marriage is a contractual agreement, women’s position in society elevated.
 Instead of being perceived as property, women were recognized as consenting, independent individuals who had the same leverage in defining the terms of both marriage and divorce as men.
 As such, Muslims consider marriage a social contact that takes the legal equality of both spouses as integral to its existence.

 “If they wish for peace, God will cause Their reconciliation”(4:35)